codrops/TiltHoverEffects/README.md

 # Tilt Hover Effects

 Some ideas for hover effects with a fancy tilt effect.
-Inspired by the effect seen on [Kikk 2015](http://www.kikk.be/2015/).
+Inspired by the effect seen on [Kikk 2015](http://www.kikk.be/2015/) made by [Dogstudio](http://www.dogstudio.be/).

 [Article on Codrops](http://tympanus.net/codrops/?p=28860)